 Summer Foundation commissioned two housing demonstration projects for younger people with disability living in, or at risk of admission to, nursing homes.
 Beginning with two apartments in Abbotsford, Victoria in 2013, the Summer Foundation replicated this success with 10 more apartments in the Hunter region of NSW that launched in 2016.

 The role of Summer Housing Ltd

 Summer Housing has been established to replicate and scale the initial housing demonstration projects carried out by the Summer Foundation.
-These new projects build on the Abbotsford and Hunter Housing Projects and continue to refine approaches to design and technology.
+These new projects build on the Abbotsford and Hunter Housing Projects continue to refine approaches to design and technology.

 Summer Housing supports and promotes high quality housing design that enables independence and community inclusion.
 We have achieved our initial goal which was to commission at least 300 additional dwellings for people with disability.